 Conclusion

 So with the aforementioned information, you can successfully take your family to Canada as you plan to relocate there for your study.
-All that you need is to meet all the requirements and ensure that you have sufficient funds that will sustain the entire family throughout the period of your studies.
+All that you need is to meet all the requirements and ensure that you have sufficient funds that will sustain the entire family throughout your studies.